Blood Brothers (comics): Fictional character biography

-The Blood Brothers are large twin ape-like aliens called Roclites originally in the service of the mad Titan Thanos, acting as the guardians of his first base on Earth.
+Gh'Ree and R'Hos Blood, the Blood Brothers, are twin ape-like aliens called Roclites originally in the service of Thanos, acting as the guardians of his first base on Earth.
 When Iron Man receives a mental signal sent by an imprisoned Drax the Destroyer, he becomes a target for the Blood Brothers, who ambush him and take him to Thanos' base where Drax is being held.
-When the two heroes overpower the brothers, Thanos detonates an explosion, forcing the heroes to flee, leaving the Blood Brothers behind.
-When Thanos later obtains the Cosmic Cube, Iron Man returns to Thanos' base to search for him, and is taken by surprise by the Blood Brothers, who are still alive, and remain loyal to Thanos.
+When the two heroes overpower the brothers, Thanos detonates an explosion, forcing the heroes to flee and leave the Blood Brothers behind.
+When Thanos later obtains the Cosmic Cube, Iron Man returns to Thanos' base to search for him, and is taken by surprise by the Blood Brothers, who are still alive and remain loyal to Thanos.
 They attempt to kill Iron Man, but he and the Thing, who saw Iron Man's flight overhead and followed him to the base, overpower the Blood Brothers.
 With the henchmen defeated a second time, Thanos teleports the Blood Brothers to an unrevealed location.

-They reappear years later in the service of the villain the Controller, and battle Iron Man once more.
+They reappear years later in the service of the Controller, and battle Iron Man once more.
 Iron Man defeats them both with the aid of the hero Daredevil.
 Sometime later, the United States military discovers Thanos' old Earth base in Arizona and, after activating some of the machinery, accidentally teleports in the Blood Brothers.
-The two battle the Avengers and are eventually depowered by Thanos' brother, Eros.
+The two battle the Avengers and are eventually depowered by Eros.

-The Blood Brothers are imprisoned, but are later released by the hero Quasar and left on the planet Mars.
-They later attempt to stop Rogue of the X-Men from rescuing a mutant extraterrestrial of the Skrull race.
-The brothers later fight alongside Earth's metahumans against an invasion by Ego the Living Planet, but are later imprisoned with alien criminals Paibok the Power Skrull and Lunatik.
+The Blood Brothers are imprisoned, but are later released by Quasar and left on Mars.
+They later attempt to stop Rogue from rescuing a mutant Skrull.
+The brothers help Earth's heroes battle Ego the Living Planet, but are imprisoned with Paibok and Lunatik.
 The pair eventually escape and crash-land on Earth.
 They help enslave a small Alaskan town in an attempt to craft a space-worthy ship.
-This fails, due to the intervention of Drax the Destroyer, where one brother is apparently killed.
-The second brother, however survives, and is later seen escaping the Raft, a floating prison for supervillains.
+This fails, due to the intervention of Drax the Destroyer, with one brother apparently being killed.
+The second brother survives and is later seen escaping the Raft.